abtin/notes/2021/Nov.md

 - I had one quick pass on graphql, it's an interesting technology.
 Perhaps a bit simpler than protobuf or similar techs.
 - I also learned about the life of K.H. and how his humble start and his thirst for progress combined with working hard made him so much successful.
 That was really educational.

+### Nov 13, 2021

+#### Thoughts

+- It's an art to make dry subjects into interesting tutorials.
+Best example could be cryptozombies.